NeuroJSON/jdata/JData_specification.md

 Moreover, Toeplitz matrices are supported via the below `"shapeid"` value:

-* `'toeplitz'`: a Toeplitz matrix by only storing the first row and first column (padding zeros to have the same length); if the optional `param1` presents, it shall denote `max(#super-diagonals+1, #sub-diagonal+1)`
+* `"toeplitz"`: a Toeplitz matrix by only storing the first row and first column (padding zeros to have the same length); if the optional `param1` presents, it shall denote `max(#super-diagonals+1, #sub-diagonal+1)`